 One of the most common phrases I heard in my classroom during writing instruction is, “I HAVE NOTHING TO WRITE ABOUT!”
 You and I know that’s not true and usually comes from a desire to not write or frustration with writing or honestly, maybe they just slept poorly and the creativity just isn’t there today.
 That’s where this mini-lesson comes into play.

-For this writing mini lesson, as a group, come up with interesting things to write about and make an anchor chart for your students to reference.
+Create an anchor chart with interesting prompts.
 These should all be very short prompts that spark creativity in your students.
-Remember to draw a quick picture for each prompt for students who aren't fluent readers.
-Here's an example of what that anchor chart may look like:
+Remember to draw a quick picture for each prompt for students who aren’t fluent readers.
+Here’s an example of what that anchor chart may look like:

 During your writing block have students reference this chart if they feel stuck.
 If you find that they look at the chart and say, “that’s doesn’t help me.
 I don’t have anything to write about” I will ask them to tell me a story using one of the prompts.
 While they talk, I draw a quick storyboard on their desk with a dry-erase marker.
 I’m talking about a very basic drawing with stick figures or symbols.
 Then, they have a quick visual to reference as they begin writing.